Ten Things You Didn’t Know About Marie Curie

 10. She Was a World War I Hero

 During World War I, Curie recognized that wounded soldiers were best served if operated upon as soon as possible.
-She saw a need for field radiological centers near the front lines to assist battlefield surgeons, including to obviate amputations.
+She saw a need for field radiological centers near the front lines to assist battlefield surgeons, including obviate amputations.
 When, in fact, limbs could be saved.

 After a quick study of radiology, anatomy, and automotive mechanics, she procured X-ray equipment, vehicles, and auxiliary generators and developed mobile radiography units, which came to be popularly known as Petites Curies (“Little Curies”).
 She became the director of the Red Cross Radiology Service and set up France’s first military radiology center, operational by late 1914.